Updated: January 14, 2026

 - Do a security audit of your old location and your new one.

-- Create a system to inventory and label everything that needs to get moved.
-You may need to create a template, then ask each department to use this template to create its own inventory list.
-If your staff will be packing their own areas, make sure they understand the label system to avoid any misplaced items.
+- Create a system to label everything that needs to get moved.
+You may need to create a template, and then ask each department to use this template to create its own inventory and packing list.
+If your staff will be packing their own areas, make sure they understand the labeling system to avoid any misplaced items.

 - Book cleaning services.
 Depending on the terms of your lease, you may need to hire a cleaning service to take care of your current office after the move.
 You also may want to have your new location cleaned before Moving Day.
 Get these dates on the calendar ASAP to avoid snags down the road.